 About the Program

 Within the Gainey School of Business, the accounting program offers a four-year degree that prepares students for many entry-level accountant positions.
-Students completing the program will have the necessary educational requirements for the Certified Management Accounting (CMA) and the Certified Internal Auditing (CIA) examinations.
-Students who plan to take the Certified Public Accounting (CPA) exam should complete the CPA track.
+Students completing the program will have the necessary educational requirements for the Certified Management Accounting (CMA), the Certified Internal Auditing (CIA) and the Certified Public Accounting (CPA) examinations.